Algorithms for Walking, Running, Swimming, Flying, and Manipulation

 continuous time we have

-A word of warning: this discount factor does change the optimal policy; and it not without its pitfalls.
+A word of warning: this discount factor does change the optimal policy; and it is not without its pitfalls.
 We'll work out a specific case of the discounted cost for the LQR problem, and see that the discounted controller is exactly a controller which assumes that the plant is more stable than it actually is.
 It is possible to find an optimal controller for the discounted cost that results in an unstable controller.

 A more robust alternative is to consider an average-cost formulations... (details coming soon!)